Weak passwords are a big flaw in computer security due to a lack of "entropy"

 or randomness.
 For example, how many times have you used the name of a pet or relative or street

 in a password, or perhaps the number "1"?
 Not very random, is it? 😃

 passwords are reused between services, that increases your security risk

 .
 This is not theoretical, this has already happened.

-Fact is, humans are terrible at remembering random combiations of letters and
+Fact is, humans are terrible at remembering random combinations of letters and

 numbers, but we are great at remembering phrases of words.
 That's where Diceware comes in.

-This Diceware web app is based on the proposal at http://world.std.com/~reinhold/diceware.html
+This Diceware web app is based on the original proposal

-wherein virtual dice are roled 5 times, and the 5 digit number used against a lookup table of words.
+wherein virtual dice are rolled 5 times, and the 5 digit number used against a lookup table of words.

 4 dice rolls gives you 4 random words which are easy for a human being to remember, yet have